slingr-stack/quickchart-endpoint/README.md

   - `margin`: specify the whitespace around QR image (optional).
 By default `4`.
   - `size`: in pixels of the square QR image (optional).
 By default `150`.
   - `ecLevel`: error correction level (valid values: L, M, Q, H) (optional).
 By default `M`.
-  - `format`: format of your output.
-Currently the two supported output formats are PNG and PDF (optional).
-By default `png`.
   - `dark`: QR color (optional).
 By default `000`.
   - `light`: background color (optional).
 By default `fff`.
   - `format`: format of your output.
 Currently the two supported output formats are PNG and SVG (optional).
 By default `png`.